*Make sure to select your purchase by the listed item and not by selecting the image*

 Non-Collapsible Clear Front

-There is instructions and information for an optional Handle and/or Label Holder.
+- Instructions and information for an optional Handle and/or Label Holder

 This is a really fun pattern!
 Let your creativity go wild with endless possibilities.

 There are sewing instructions included however videos illustrate the sewing in detail.
 You can watch the How-To live streams or purchase a dedicated video.

 Videos Sold Separately or as Bundles